nature-of-code/The-Nature-of-Code-JTerm-2015/README.md

 * [Field Trip schedule TBA]()

 ## Class 1 -- Introduction -- Mon, 1/5/15
+* Meets 2-5pm today (as to not conflict with morning orientation).
 * What is computational media?
   * What is programming?
   * How can I apply programming to my field of interest?